17 Authors Like John Grisham: Legal Thrillers to Binge Next

 Grisham opened the door; these authors keep you barreling through it – into courtrooms, judges’ chambers, and murky backrooms where the law gets….flexible.
 Start with whichever “Why you’ll like them” blurb made you nod and enjoy the cross-examination.

-(P.S.
-If you need Grisham’s books in order, don’t miss my John Grisham bibliography!
+P.S.
+If you need Grisham’s books in order, don’t miss my John Grisham Books In Order guide!

 Please Share This Post!